RobGeada/falcon-bms-simhub-plugin/README.md

 return $prop("FalconBMS.ownship.nozzlePos") * 80 + 100 // adjust effect pitch according to nozzle opening
 ```

-This is just a few of the effects I've set up for my rig, I've got others for things like missile release, airbrake turbulence, and landing gear raising/lowering.
-With a little creativity, a lot of cool stuff can be set up; the sky's the limit!
+This is just a few of the effects I've set up for my rig, I've got others for things like missile release, airbrake turbulence, and landing gear raising/lowering, and I'll be trying to figure out how to add touchdown, crash, eject, and damage effects in the near future.
+Feel free to open an issue here, or message me the [Falcon Lounge](https://www.falcon-lounge.com/) or [SimHub](https://discord.gg/nBBMuX7) discords (I'm @robgeada) to talk more about the plugin or custom SimHub effects!